ROCm/hipfort/docs/how-to/using-hipfort.rst

 Examples
 --------

-To see some examples for the `f2003` and `f2008` interfaces, see the :doc:`hipFORT samples <../tutorials/examples>`.
-For complete, runnable programs that use a ROCm math library, see the :doc:`rocFFT examples <../tutorials/rocfft-examples>`, the :doc:`rocSOLVER examples <../tutorials/rocsolver-examples>`, and the :doc:`rocSPARSE examples <../tutorials/rocsparse-examples>`.
+For complete, runnable programs, see the
+:doc:`HIP runtime examples <../tutorials/hip-examples>` and, for the ROCm math libraries, the :doc:`rocBLAS examples <../tutorials/rocblas-examples>`, the :doc:`rocFFT examples <../tutorials/rocfft-examples>`, the
+:doc:`rocRAND examples <../tutorials/rocrand-examples>`, the
+:doc:`rocSOLVER examples <../tutorials/rocsolver-examples>`, and the
+:doc:`rocSPARSE examples <../tutorials/rocsparse-examples>`.
-The ``hip*`` libraries, whose APIs follow their NVIDIA counterparts, have their own examples: the :doc:`hipFFT examples <../tutorials/hipfft-examples>`, the :doc:`hipSOLVER examples <../tutorials/hipsolver-examples>`, and the :doc:`hipSPARSE examples <../tutorials/hipsparse-examples>`.
+The ``hip*`` libraries, whose APIs follow their NVIDIA counterparts, have their own examples: the :doc:`hipBLAS examples <../tutorials/hipblas-examples>`, the :doc:`hipFFT examples <../tutorials/hipfft-examples>`, the :doc:`hipRAND examples <../tutorials/hiprand-examples>`, the :doc:`hipSOLVER examples <../tutorials/hipsolver-examples>`, and the :doc:`hipSPARSE examples <../tutorials/hipsparse-examples>`.
 For the FFTW3-compatible interface, see the